 |Electron geometry of CHCl3||Tetrahedral|

 How to draw CHCl3 lewis structure?

-CHCl3 lewis structure contains one hydrogen, one carbon, and three chlorine atom.
+CHCl3 lewis structure contains one hydrogen (H), one carbon (C), and three chlorine (Cl) atoms.
 No lone pair is present on the central atom of the CHCl3 lewis structure.
-Each chlorine contains 3 lone pairs and is spaced evenly around the central atom.
+Each chlorine (Cl) contains 3 lone pairs and is spaced evenly around the central atom.

-Let’s see how to draw CHCl3 lewis dot structure step by step-
+Let’s see how to draw the lewis dot structure step by step-

 Follow some steps for drawing the lewis dot structure of CHCl3